johnsonjo4531/read_lines/readme.md

 ### Handling a long single line file

-You can generate a large single line file by running the [`./createTestFile.ts`](./createTestFile.ts) script like so: (requires file redirect shown is in unix)
+The `lines` method of the lines method cannot handle a long single line file.
+To test this you can generate a large single line file by running the [`./createTestFile.ts`](./createTestFile.ts) script like so: (requires file redirect shown is in unix)

 ```sh
 deno createTestFile.ts > example.txt